 Why is SMS OTP reliability critical for gaming during World Cup events?

-How should gaming teams separate OTP and marketing SMS workloads?
+How should gaming teams separate OTP and marketing SMS workloads during peak weeks?